-By applying accounting to a new economic setting and offering both technical information along with the author’s bold vision, this book is a comprehensive and valuable supplementary text for courses touching on critical accounting theory.
-It will also appeal to a general audience interested in alternative kinds of economies.
+By applying accounting to a new economic setting and offering both technical information and the author’s bold vision, this book is a comprehensive and valuable supplementary text for courses touching on critical accounting theory.
+It will also appeal to readers interested in alternative kinds of economies.

 Table of Contents